EmmaKliushnichenko/Smart-Helper/README.md

 # Smart Helper prototype user guide

 ## Introduction
-Welcome to the SmartHelper health management application prototype.
+Welcome to the Smart Helper health management application prototype.

+Smart Helper merges an intuitive interface with a user-friendly design, enhanced by a real-time text assistant ready to address your health-related inquiries and well-being needs.
+The application keeps you informed with medication reminders and presents your health data in an interactive, accessible format.
+It goes further by offering personalized dietary advice and sending motivational notifications to encourage a healthy lifestyle.

 This guide will walk you through the prototype's core features, demonstrating the application's potential to support individuals in managing their health effectively.

 ## Starting the Prototype

 ## Prerequisites

-Before installing SmartHelper, you will need:
+Before installing Smart Helper, you will need:
 - Python 3.9
 - PyQt5 installed within your Python environment